How to be prepared for tax season as a gig worker

 Gigs like food delivery, online reselling and freelance consulting are considered self-employment.
 That means workers must track and pay their own taxes rather than relying on an employer to make payments on their behalf.

-And this year, there’s a new twist for those selling items on third-party sites like eBay, Etsy and Poshmark.
+And with a major change for those selling items on third-party sites like eBay, Etsy and Poshmark, there's growing confusion around tax time.
 Such sites must now report to the IRS total earnings by any individual who makes at least $600 during the year.
 Previously, the reporting threshold was $20,000 and 200 transactions.

 “This is where some confusion has come in,” says Jennifer Monsos, a CPA who helps small business owners with their taxes.
 “A lot of the resellers were thinking, ‘If I don’t make $20,000 and 200 transactions, I don’t have to report my income.
 And that’s not accurate.”